 A few weeks ago, we dined in the restaurant of the luxury 5-star hotel the Villa Magna in Madrid where we had a wonderful experience and as you know, here at The Luxury Editor we love to find out more about the people behind our favourite luxury brands.
-So we’re delighted to share with you this interview with Charles Morris General Manager of Villa Magna.
+So we’re delighted to share with you this interview with Charles Morris General Manager of Villa Magna (Madrid).
 Charles is a seasoned luxury hotelier having been the General Manager of The Leela Palace Kempinski, New Delhi, General Manager of the Peninsula Bangkok as well as working at the Six Senses Maldives, Soneva Fushi Resort & Spa and Resident Manager of Le Touessrok Hotel in Mauritius.
 Read on to find out more about Charles and the beautiful Villa Magna hotel.

 Madrid is becoming synonymous for luxury hotel experiences, what makes Villa Magna stand out from other luxury hotels in the city?

 The quality of the interior design of the hotel is key.
 During the renovation of the Villa Magna in 2007 and 2008 Thomas Urquijo, a well-known Spanish interior designer, bought a real sense of luxury to the hotel; an elegance in the décor of the public areas and a timeless and contemporary style in our guest rooms and suites.